 ELIZA joined Watsi on June 28th, 2019.
-Five months ago, ELIZA became the 5229th member to automatically support a new Watsi patient every month.
-Since then, 297 more people have become monthly donors!
-ELIZA's most recent donation supported Aziza, a student from Tanzania, to fund burn contracture release surgery.
+Eleven months ago, ELIZA became the 5229th member to automatically support a new Watsi patient every month.
+Since then, 698 more people have become monthly donors!
+ELIZA's most recent donation supported Cha, a student from Burma, to fund jaw fracture repair.

 Aziza is a pupil from Tanzania.
 Aziza is a twelve-year-old girl who hopes to become a teacher in future.
 The class five pupil enjoys learning mathematics and Swahili.
 However, she struggles with her left land due to secondary burn contractures.
 When she was three years old, Aziza fell on an open fire when playing with her two siblings.
 She suffered wrist burns and after a hospital stay, she was discharged to continue with dressing at home.
 Unfortunately, she healed with contractures on her left wrist.
 One of her aunts referred her to our facility whereupon review, contracture release was advised.
 The aunt is afraid that she might not receive surgery as they do not have sufficient money.
 Aziza's mother passed away three years ago.
 Aziza currently lives with her aunt who does laundry labourer to provide for the family.
 Their income is limited to meet just basic needs.
 Fortunately, our medical partner, African Mission Healthcare Foundation, is helping Aziza receive treatment.
 On October 17th, surgeons at their care center will perform a burn contracture release surgery to allow Aziza fully utilize her hand.
 Now, she needs help to fund this $832 procedure.
 Aziza’s aunt says, “Aziza already has a lot of challenges we would be happy and life would be easier for her if she could get her hand treated and be able to use both of her hands in her daily activities.”